-- Use of condoms can reduce your risk of any sexually transmitted disease, but they are NO guarantee.
+- Use of condoms can reduce your risk of any sexually transmitted disease, including HIV.
 Brand name latex is best.

-- If you think you may have been exposed to HIV, get counseled and tested.
+- If you think you may have been exposed to HIV, contact our office to discuss testing options.

 Symptoms of HIV Infection

-- The only way to know whether you are infected is to be tested for HIV.
+- The only way to know whether you have HIV is to be tested.

-- You cannot rely on symptoms alone because many people who are infected with HIV do not have symptoms for many years.
+- You cannot rely on symptoms alone because some people who have contracted HIV do not have symptoms for many years.

-- Someone can look and feel healthy but can still be infected.
+- Someone can look and feel healthy but could still test positive for HIV.

-- In fact, one quarter of the HIV-infected persons in the United States do not know that they are infected.
+- In fact, one quarter of individuals who have contracted HIV in the United States do not know that they are HIV positive.
 See the Centers for Disease Control and Prevention Q&A for more information.